 I was made in 1967, one of the last of a generation to grow up with no internet.
-We had telephone boxes and 2p`s, 3 tv channels, The Saturday morning pictures, Zammo helped us say No! and Jim Fix`d anything he could..
+We had telephone boxes and 2p`s, three tv channels, The Saturday morning pictures, Zammo helped us say No! and Jim Fix`d anything he could…

-After burning out within 6 weeks of these daily workouts, I also started getting daily back pain.
+After burning out within six weeks of these daily workouts, I also started getting daily back pain.
 Surprisingly this turned out to be genetic rather than rampant abuse of technique.

 I fell into a rut of working the night shift for these years, culminating with me on Incapacity Benefit and antidepressants for 18 months.

-I`d lost count of the many, wasted years, through back pain and shit unrealistic routines I`d followed.
+I`d lost count of the many, wasted years, through back pain and shitty unrealistic routines I`d followed.
 Then I read a book called Brawn by Stuart McRobert.

-I`d coincidentally read that most back pain is caused by weakness and inflexibility, so whilst not working and penniless I started to fix myself.
+I`d coincidentally read that most back pain is caused by weakness and inflexibility, so I started to fix myself whilst not working and penniless.

-Using the most basic of principles outlined in Brawn I changed my mindset and focused on getting stronger and not bigger.
-It`s a subtle yet crucial distinction and as I got stronger I got bigger and leaner!
+Using the most basic principles outlined in Brawn, I changed my mindset and focused on getting stronger and not bigger.
+It`s a subtle yet crucial distinction, and as I got stronger, I got bigger and leaner!

 I started lifting with an empty bar, trained every fifth day, walked and stretched every other day.
-I would literally train and then simply wait for training day to come round again.
+I would train and then literally wait for a training day to come round again.

-I was very fortunate to be helped by Doug Black and through him meeting Paul George which led me to to where I am now.
-They inspired me to train clients for free initially, in my converted living room, to building a paying client base, to now having a premises with living quarters attached to MY gym!
+I was very fortunate to be helped by Doug Black and meeting Paul George, which led me to where I am now.
+They inspired me to train clients for free initially, in my converted living room, to building a paying client base, to now having premises with living quarters attached to MY gym!

-Whilst I did strengthen my back and become very flexible, I ended up having a L5/S1 fusion on my back in 2010.
-Bizarrely capable of lifting heavily until the day of the operation, but my day to day level of pain had gotten unbearable.
+Whilst I did strengthen my back and become very flexible, I ended up having an L5/S1 fusion on my back in 2010.
+Bizarrely capable of lifting heavily until the day of the operation, but my day-to-day pain level had gotten unbearable.

-If you can imagine having a headache for 10 years, in the end even a mild one would grind you down…
+If you can imagine having a headache for ten years, in the end, even a mild one would grind you down…

 Every squat I tried aggravated my back, I deconstructed and reconstructed my squats, yet back pain plagued me using uninspiring weights.